 Duration of course

-Total course is duration is 24 hours and is divided into 8 sessions each at 3 hours long.
-For busy adults, pre-recorded lectures are available; as such, the course can be completed at the learner’s customized pace.
+Total course duration is 24 hours and can be completed at the learner’s own pace, be it within a day or over several months.
+For busy adults, pre-recorded lectures are available; as such, the course can be attempted at the learner’s personal schedules.

 How is this course delivered?

-This course is delivered via GoogleMeets, and material is loaded on our e-learning portal for ease of accessibility.
+This course is delivered face-to-face (in person or via virtual environment) and supplemented via our e-learning portal, and through pre-recorded lectures for ease of accessibility.

 Registration Fee: $100